marcbadger/CarND-Traffic-Sign-Classifier-Project/README.md

-**Build a Traffic Sign Recognition Project**
+**Build a Traffic Sign Recognition Project Writeup**

-The goals / steps of this project are the following:
+The goals of this project were the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture